lfedgeai/AegisEdgeAI/docs/arch.md

 # Unified workload identity - End-to-end flow with three rings and communication mechanisms - work in progress

-This architecture advances zero‑trust attestation by unifying a three‑ring trust model spanning the host layer, the virtual machine layer, and the workload layer; introducing a role inversion between Kata and SPIRE agents for clearer auditability; and mapping all communications and device paths explicitly (UDS, vsock, mTLS, TPM access).
+This architecture advances zero‑trust attestation by unifying a three‑ring trust model spanning the host layer, the virtual machine layer, and the workload layer; and mapping all communications and device paths explicitly (UDS, vsock, mTLS, TPM access).
 It strengthens the chain of custody by ensuring that all mTLS private keys are non‑exportable and resident in TPM or vTPM hardware roots of trust, so attestation evidence and operational identities are inseparably bound to the same silicon.

 To address weaknesses in bearer and proof‑of‑possession tokens, it introduces Proof of Residency (PoR) — binding workload identity with host hardware identity and policy — and Proof of Geofencing (PoG) — extending PoR with GNSS or mobile sensor evidence to prove location.